rectorphp/rector/README.md

 - [Turn Laravel static to Dependency Injection](https://www.tomasvotruba.cz/blog/2019/03/04/how-to-turn-laravel-from-static-to-dependency-injection-in-one-day/)
 - And much more...

-...**look at overview of [all available Rectors](/docs/AllRectorsOverview.md)** with before/after diffs and configuration examples.
+...**look at the overview of [all available Rectors](/docs/AllRectorsOverview.md)** with before/after diffs and configuration examples.
 You can use them to build your own sets.

 ## How to Apply Coding Standards?

-AST libraries that Rector use, doesn't work well with coding standards, so it's better to let coding standard tools do that.
+The AST libraries that Rector uses, don't work well with coding standards, so it's better to let coding standard tools do that.

 Your project doesn't have one?
 Consider adding [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard), [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) or [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).